mne-tools/mne-lsl/doc/install.rst

       dataset = bsl.datasets.eeg_resting_state.data_path()
       print (dataset)  # displays the path to the -raw.fif dataset

-- Run a `~bsl.StreamPlayer` either from a python console or from terminal using the downloaded sample dataset ``resting_state-raw.fif``.
+- Run a `~bsl.StreamPlayer` either from a python console:

-  In a python console:

   .. code-block:: python